 Goldsmith v.
 Goldsmith, Chancery, London Times, 3 June 1871

-Death of Edward Goldsmith, 19 May 1883 Whitstable Times
+Death of Edward Goldsmith jnr, 19 May 1883 Whitstable Times

-Edward was buried at Chalk Church near Higham, Kent in 1883, in the family grave where his father Edward Goldsmith (1804-1869) and mother Elizabeth Day (1802-1875) were buried.
-His parents were not only contemporaries of Charles Dickens, they were neighbours at Gadshill Place, Higham, and Chalk Church was their common place of worship.
+Edward was buried at Chalk Church near Higham, Kent in 1883, in the family grave where his father Captain Edward Goldsmith (1804-1869) and mother Elizabeth Day (1802-1875) were buried.
+His wife Sarah Jane Goldsmith nee Rivers, who died in 1926, was also included in the gravesite and named on the plaque on the nave inside the church.
+His brother who died in in Hobart in 1854 was buried at St. David's Cemetery opposite the Goldsmith residence at 19 Davey Street, Hobart, Tasmania.
+His parents were not only contemporaries of Charles Dickens, they were neighbours at Gadshill, Higham, Kent, and Chalk Church was a common place of worship.

 Chalk Church, Higham, Kent.